AarshBatra/biteSizedAQ/29.pib.pol.env.themes.log/README.md

 6. If a day has no matches, one `"No PIB"` placeholder row is written for that day (once, not once per run) so the log has no silent gaps

-The log accumulates history from whenever it starts running; there is no automated backfill (see below).
+The log started accumulating history from **29th July 2026**; there is no automated backfill for now (see below).
+The sheet updates every 2 hours by design but GH actions timer is not always exact so practically speaking it updates every 2 to 4 hours.

+It will continue to do this forever until stopped.
+The idea is to review it every few weeks \> catch bugs if any \> see if keyword bank needs updating \> update if needed and let it run.

 ## Keyword matching (three tiers)

-Configured entirely in `config/keywords.yml`:
+Configured entirely in `config/keywords.yml` and ***focuses on catching broad environmental topics*** and then assigning them a potential category.

 - **`keywords`** — strong terms, matched standalone.
-Case-insensitive, word-bounded (so `GRAP` never matches `demographic`), hyphen-tolerant (`clean air` finds `clean-air`), and auto-plural (`emission` also matches `emissions`).
+Case-insensitive, word-bounded (so `GRAP` never matches `demo'grap'hic`), hyphen-tolerant (`clean air` finds `clean-air`), and auto-plural (`emission` also matches `emissions`).
 - **`contextual_keywords`** — vague words like `water`, `green`,
   `carbon` that fire ONLY when an `anchor` word appears within ~6 words.
   This catches `water pollution` and `green hydrogen` without the false positives those words cause alone (`water taxi`, `green channel`).
 - **`anchors`** — the environmental words a contextual term must be near.
+- Ignores omnibus /administrative items (PM speeches, ministerial reshuffles) that graze many topics but are never about the environment.
+See keywords.yml file for more details.

 Matching runs against both the title and the body text, so releases with uninformative headlines are still caught.
+Of course, given the wide net it casts - you can expect some false positives.
+Those can be reported via opening an issue and can be resolved in a later keyword bank update.

-## PIB site quirks (learned the hard way — don’t undo these)
+## PIB site quirks (learned the hard way — recommend to keep this in mind, if you plan to adapt this repo to your own setting)

-PIB India has no public API, so this reads its RSS feed.
+PIB India has no public API (as of July 31, 2026), so this reads its RSS feed.
 Non-obvious behaviours found by testing the live site:

 - **Language is set by lowercase `lang=1&reg=3`.** The capitalised `Lang`/`Regid` parameters PIB’s own RSS page advertises are ignored